Julietbobo/Afro-fem-coders/README.md

 # Afro-fem-coders
-Assignments for afro fem coders
+Assignments for afro fem coders are in this repo